ed3899/stori-task/README.md

 Nonetheless, if language monopolization had been a requirement for the task.
 The choice would have been between AWS CDK or Serverless framework.

+### Why DynamoDB instead of RDS?

+Time of development.
+Things would be different of course if there was money on the line.
+A schemaless and serverless database allows a developer to quickly try out a concept, especially if it's just a task.
+Nonetheless, if this was a production ready application, great emphasis would be put on modelling the right domain/schema/model/entity.

+### Why no auth?

+Time of development and maybe it would be the wrong level of abstraction.

+In the current architecture there is only one public S3 Bucket, however there should actually be two.
+One made public and the other one private.

+In the public one; we would put assets like the logo and in the private one; things such as `transactions.csv`, which would ideally only be put by an authenticated and authorized user (i.e maybe using Cognito)

 ### Why typings in python?

 Typing hints help a lot with intellisense improving DX.
 However, use them with caution